natashahoare/natashahoare/_posts/2015-04-27-extraextra-on-secret-pleasures-and-the-language-of-the-grotesque.md

 ---
 layout: post
-title: ExtraExtra – On Secret Pleasures and the Language of the Grotesque
+title: On Secret Pleasures and the Language of the Grotesque - ExtraExtra
 category: Texts
 ---